Sir John William Alcock (1892-1919), Airman who made first non-stop flight across Atlantic

-Aviator.
 Born in Manchester, Alcock served in the Royal Naval Air Service throughout the First World War.
 He was stationed in the Eastern Mediterranean and flew numerous missions over Turkey.
 A courageous solo attack on three Turkish planes won him the DSC.
 He was taken prisoner in 1917.
-On 14-15 June 1919 he and Arthur Brown as navigator made the first non-stop flight across the Atlantic in a Vickers Vimy, a journey which took 16 hours 27 minutes.
-He was knighted that year, but died in a flying accident soon after.
+On 14-15 June 1919 he and Arthur Brown as navigator made the first non-stop flight across the Atlantic in a converted Vickers Vimy bomber, receiving a prize of £10,000 from the Daily Mail.
+The journey took 16 hours 27 minutes.
+Alcock was knighted that year, but died in a flying accident soon after.

 by Ambrose McEvoy